 Contemporaries in New York & Pop Art

-At the time of his arrival in New York, commercial artists were in great demand during the 1950s, which is largely what helped Warhol to launch his career.
+When he arrived in New York, commercial artists were in great demand during the 1950s, which is largely what helped Warhol to launch his career.
 It was also during the 1950s that the growth of the consumer society begun.
 By the time the 1950s were coming to a close, a group of modern artists that included Warhol, Roy Lichtenstein, Tom Wesselmann and Claus Oldenburg were already creating popular artwork that was inspired by the pop art movement.

 Warhol’s first works

 Warhol first started by painting everyday products like Coke bottles, soup cans and Brillo pads with an evident brand design before moving on to celebrities and events.
 To produce his works, Warhol and other pop artists relied heavily on commercial mass production methods such as screen printing to produce art that could be understood and loved by audiences from all walks of life.